Colleton State Park

 Colleton State Park is a 35 acre state park located along U.S. Highway 15 between St. George and Walterboro, South Carolina, United States.
 The smallest state park in the state of South Carolina, Colleton's main attraction is recreational access to the Edisto River in the form of paddling or fishing.
-Several campsites for RVs and tents as well as some team-sport recreation facilities are also located in the site.
-For many years, the park was underutilized due in part to an adjacent SCE&G coal-fire power plant, which discouraged many potential visitors from the park.
+Several campsites for RVs and tents as well as some team-sport recreation facilities are also located on the site.
+For many years, the park was underutilized due in part to an adjacent SCE&G coal-fired power plant, which discouraged many potential visitors from the park.
 The power plant was closed by SCE&G at the end of 2012.
 Local officials hope to potentially acquire the site and expand the park.